Dad’s Gonna Lose It!

 I had never associated a cold with vomiting, and it never occurred to me to wonder what the body does if you ever choke on drainage.
 Turns out you disgust everyone around you and make your father want to curl up in a ball and die.

 My first traumatic leap into the world of abdominal acrobatics happened when my little one had a cold.
 Along with all the wonderfully disgusting things that a cold brings I had to hold him to get him to go to sleep so that he could breath more easily.
 This fateful evening it was not mean to be.
 He choked.
 He coughed.
 He gagged.
 He – OH MY GOD!

-I’ll spare you the more gruesome details, and just let it be known that, when it comes to my child vomiting on me while I hold him, I am a total baby.
+I’ll spare you the more gruesome details, and just let it be known that, when it comes to my toddler vomiting on me while I hold him, I am a total baby.
 I gagged.
 My eyes instantly watered, and I yelled for my wife.
 Nothing but respect for this woman.
 She burst through the door, the savior that both I and my child were waiting for, and, without hesitation, scooped the child out of my arms and whisked him off to the bathroom for cleanup.
 I sat, drenched, horrified and disgusted.

 I was surprised how easy it all was though.
 Don’t get me wrong, there was gagging, and watery eyes and wailing and gnashing of teeth, but I made it.
 The contents of my stomach, though churned up a bit, were intact.
 I cleaned the chair, the floor and threw his clothes and my own in to wash.
 I disinfected everything for 30 minutes and at the end I had a (very) clean room and a trash bag full of wipes and paper towels.